 This question is answered by an emerging new trend called the Internet of Behaviour(IoB) : extends internet of Things(IoT).

 What is IoB?

-IoB is an upcoming trend that you’ll hear more of in coming years.
+IoB is an upcoming trend that you’ll hear more of in the coming years.
 Companies and businesses are taking advantage of technology to monitor consumer and customer behaviors.
 Some of the effective technological tools here include location tracking, big data, and facial recognition.

 Gartner predicts that by year-end 2025, over half of the world’s population will be subject to at least one IoB program, whether it be commercial or governmental.

-The IoB refers to a process by which user-driven data is analyzed through a behavioral psychology perspective, with the results of that analysis then informing new approaches to how to design the User Experience (UX), Search Experience Optimization (SXO), final products and services offered by companies, and how to market them.
+The IoB refers to a process by which user-driven data is analyzed through a behavioral psychology perspective, with the results of that analysis then informing new approaches to how to design the User Experience (UX), Search Experience Optimization (SXO), final products, and services offered by companies, and how to market them.